sreekotay/reefer/README.md

 ```
 	reefer
 	reeferHTML
-	xs (this is the reactive obsserver used by reefer)
+	xs (this is the reactive observer used by reefer)
 ```

 Note that the core of reefer runs with polyfill in IE11.
 If you wish to use events, the a polyfill for custom events is required (provided here also.)